 Why you should trust SoundGuys

 The writers at SoundGuys have accumulated years of experience reporting on the consumer audio market, testing audio products, and helping consumers find the right audio product for them.
-Our staff adheres to a strict ethics policy and no writer will gain anything from recommending one brand over another.
-We don’t use sponsored content on the website at a time when doing so is the norm.
+Our staff does not gain anything from recommending one brand over another.
 SoundGuys’ survival depends almost exclusively on readers enjoying their purchases.

 We pride ourselves on transparently outlining objective facts, while accounting for the subjective experience to contextualize an audio product’s performance.
 When we do misspeak, we correct and own up to it.